If you steal Sardinia sand you won’t just do damage to the local environment, but you are also likely to get into trouble.

 Recently, volunteer associations have formed spontaneously to make things easier for the authorities.

-The most famous one is called “Sardegna Rubata e Depredata”, and was formed by the airports’ security workers who, after their scheduled work time is over, drive to anywhere necessary and return the confiscated sand for free.
+The most famous one is “Sardegna Rubata e Depredata”.
+Airports’ security workers created it.
+After their scheduled work time is over, they drive to anywhere necessary and return the confiscated sand for free.
 They have contributed to many beaches’ preservation for several years now.

 Various villages and cities have also started to hire (seasonally or permanently) people, often youngsters, to stroll on the beaches and stop/report any sand theft they might witness.
-They are often paired with actual policemen wearing plain clothes, just in case something bad happens and someone with the right authority needs to intervene fast.
+They often walk along with actual police officers wearing plain clothes, just in case something bad happens and someone with the right authority needs to intervene fast.

 I hope this post has clarified why it is important to respect the beaches and leave them as they are.
 It is quite sad that the government had to create a whole set of rules and will probably have to embitter them because people’s common sense is not enough – but unfortunately, there was no other choice.